willfindlay/minix-dotfiles/README.md

 <h2>Also note...</h2>
 <p>
-  It should be noted that the termite.terminfo need only be used if SSHing from the termite terminal for Linux.
+  It should be noted that the termite.terminfo need only be used if SSHing from the "Termite" terminal for Linux.
 If you wish to use Termite, you MUST recompile termite.terminfo using the tic command in termite.
 If you do not compile termite.terminfo, your terminal WILL NOT WORK PROPERLY.
 </p>